| Ch 6 -- The C and C++ Programming Languages

 to the program for which they first were created because they reference specific,

+shared data variables within the wider program.
 A function, however, receives all the information it needs (including the location

 of data variables to use in each instance) when it is called.
 It neither knows nor